AndreMIsidoro/tools/README.md

 	nmap
 	searchsplot
-	gobuster : URIs (directories and files) in web sites, etc.
+	gobuster : Used to find URIs (directories and files) in web sites, etc.

 ## Execute Exploits